Destiny is a business simulator that imparts the experience of consumer marketing.

 Extensive combat training and experience is needed to develop the skills to succeed in the battleground of consumer markets.
 While the training is essential for marketers, it takes many years to acquire.
 At leading consumer goods manufacturing and retailing firms, only a handful of battle-hardened veterans get to take the strategic decisions that shape the future of their brands and banners.

 Destiny© was developed in response to these questions.
 By replicating consumer behaviours, this highly advanced FMCG (CPG) business simulator offers a holistic learning experience for marketers.
-Pitted against one another, participants learn to implement effective marketing and business strategies, and develop an understanding of what drives store choice and brand choice.
+Pitched against one another, participants learn to implement effective marketing and business strategies, and develop an understanding of what drives store choice and brand choice.
 They become proficient in the use of market knowledge and financial data for day-to-day business decisions, acquire a deeper understanding of supplier-retailer relationships, and refine their negotiation skills.

 Destiny© is aptly intertwined with the developer’s eGuide “Marketing Analytics: A Practitioner’s Guide to Marketing Analytics and Research Methods” to provide a holistic learning experience, that beautifully combines theory with practice.
 Participants learn practitioner’s tools and techniques, and get to use them in a competitive setting that resembles the real world.